mindsdb/mindsdb-docs-old/mindsdb-docs/docs/server/SDKs.md

+!!! info "Work In Progress documentation :warning: :construction: :construction_worker: "
+    Note that the documentation for MindsDB SDK's is under development.
+If you found missing feature or something isn't working please reach out to us on the [Python SDK](https://github.com/mindsdb/mindsdb_python_sdk/issues/new/choose) or [JS SDK](https://github.com/mindsdb/mindsdb_js_sdk/issues/new/choose) repositories.

 !!! info "MindsDB Server"
     Note that to use MindsDB SDK, you will need to have MindsDB Server started so you can connect to it.

-!!! info "Missing documentation :warning: :construction: :construction_worker: "
-    Note that the documentation for MindsDB SDK's is under development.
-If you found missing feature or something isn't working please reach out to us on the [Python SDK](https://github.com/mindsdb/mindsdb_python_sdk/issues/new/choose) or [JS SDK](https://github.com/mindsdb/mindsdb_js_sdk/issues/new/choose) repositories.

 The MindsDB SDK's are providing all of the MindsDB's native functionalities through MindsDB HTTP Interface.
 Currently, MindsDB provides SDK's for Python and JavaScript.